amargaritov/starlit/README.md

 * compiling with profiled guided optimizations
 * embedding a compressed English dictionary and a file with new article order as part of the compressor binary

-# Changes to phda9 enwik8 specific transforms (phda9 preprocessor for the Hutter Prize 2017 submission by Alexander Rhatushnyak).
+# Changes to phda9 enwik8-specific transforms (the phda9 preprocessor for the Hutter Prize 2017 submission released by Alexander Rhatushnyak).
-* merginag all preprocessing functions to one header file under
+* merging all (de)preprocessing functions to one header file under `src/readalike_prepr/phda9_preprocess.h`
+* adding sed functions as part of preprocessing to "protect" some patterns from the wrong transformation
+* increasing the size of buffers used by (de)preprocessing functions

 # Instructions for compiling STARLIT compressor from sources
 Creating the STARLIT compressor executable file includes the following steps: